 Lokmanya Bal Gangadhar Tilak

 Bal Gangadhar Tilak, popularly known as “Lokmanya,” meaning “accepted by the people as their leader,” played a key role in India’s freedom movement.
 The British authorities referred to him as “The Father of Indian Unrest” due to his revolutionary ideas.
-He was a remarkable freedom fighter born in 1856 and was among the earliest supporters of Swaraj (self-rule).
+He was a remarkable freedom fighter of india born in 1856 and was among the earliest supporters of Swaraj (self-rule).

 He was a bold advocate for awakening India’s national consciousness.
 Famously known for his quote, ‘Swaraj is my Birthright.
 He published several rebellious newspapers and built schools to defy British Rule.
 He was the third member of the Lal-Bal-Pal along with Lala Lajpat Rai and Bipin Chandra Pal.